dalesgit/dalesgit.github.io/test.md

-# This is a top level heading
+# This is a top level
 =======
 # This is a top level
 >>>>>>> test magit